 Other Online Lenders

 While there are benefits to working with a local lender, you don’t need to limit your funding search just because you are located in Virginia.
 There are online lenders that offer a variety of products for small businesses.
-Here are a few of our favorites.
+Here are a few options.

 Fundbox offers lines of credit and invoice factoring to small business owners.
 Typically approved borrowers can access up to $100,000.
 Interest rates vary based on a variety of factors including the lending product you select, your revenue, and your creditworthiness; however, loans are typically offered at rates between 16.5% and 76.5%.

 To be eligible you must use a supported accounting software program.
 There are no minimum credit score requirements.

 BlueVine provides business lines of credit up to $250,000 and invoice factoring lines of credit up to $5 million.
 Payment terms typically range from six to 12 months, though payments structures may vary based on the type of funding you choose.
 Fixed rates for the lines of credit start as low as 4.80%.

 To apply for a loan or line of credit, you must have a FICO score of 600 or higher, be in business for at least six months and have at least $100,000 in revenue.